atgreen/red-light-green-light/README.md

 curl by appending `.csig` to the report URL as above.

 Each `rlgl login` produces a new private/public keypair.
-More commonly, however, you would generate your own keypair and private the private key at login time like so:
+More commonly, however, you would generate your own keypair and provide the private key at login time like so:

 ```shell